 - Better-informed decisions for climate change adaptation by policymakers/implementers.

 - Increased appreciation of and actions towards including gender-sensitive policies and implementation.

-The PACCA learning alliance has become a point of reference for many stakeholders as an appropriate and timely initiative.
-As well as:
+The PACCA learning alliance became a point of reference for many stakeholders as an appropriate and timely initiative.
+It also:

 - Enhanced human capacity for climate change adaptation

-- Better-informed investment decisions for climate change adaptation
+- Led to better-informed investment decisions for climate change adaptation

-- Inclusive and effective policy formulation and implementation
+- Created an environment for inclusive and effective policy formulation and implementation

-- Collective multi-stakeholder effort to address issues of climate change
+- Supported collective multi-stakeholder efforts to address issues of climate change